 Student Misconduct Procedure

-The Student Misconduct Procedure (formerly the Student Disciplinary Procedure) is designed to allow the University to deal with allegations relating to student discipline or behaviour.
+The Student Misconduct Procedure (formerly the Student Disciplinary Procedure) is designed to allow the University to deal with allegations relating to student conduct, discipline or behaviour.
 It cannot, and does not, seek to replace other civil or criminal processes which should be used where more appropriate.

 The Student Misconduct Procedure can look at a broad range of activities, including misuse of social media, academic misconduct, aggressive behaviour and misuse of University property (see Procedure for a fuller list).
 Some University policies, such as the ICT Acceptable Use Policy, may escalate cases to the Misconduct Procedure where relevant.